Is Selling Tools On Ebay Profitable

 What are the exact eBay fees for selling tools?

-eBay charges 12.9% final value fee plus $0.30 listing fee per item.
-Payment processing adds 3.5% plus $0.30 per transaction.
-On a $100 tool sale, expect $16.70 in eBay and payment fees alone before shipping costs.
+eBay charges 12.9% final value fee on tools sales, plus $0.30 per listing insertion fee.
+Payment processing adds another 2.35% + $0.30 per transaction.
+On a $100 tool sale, you pay roughly $15.55 in total eBay and payment fees before accounting for your cost of goods.

 What profit margins can I expect selling tools on eBay?